llamafolio/evm-indexer/README.md

 # EVM Indexer

-A simple blockchain indexer writtern in rust.
+Minimalistic blockchain indexer written in rust.

-This code contains a minimalistic code to create a EVM capable blockchain indexer.
-It stores all blocks and transactions with minimal decode into a mongo database.
+This contains a program to parse all the blocks and transactions from a blockchain to organize them inside a mongo database.

+Uses an HTTPS RPC endpoint and a WSS RPC endpoint to subscribe to new blocks.

 # Disclaimer